pranay-3108/granite-sandbox/README.md

 This repo focuses on a simple question:

 Can a lightweight local pipeline extract useful information from a PDF without cloud APIs, and how much does runtime improve after a few practical iterations?
+## Why this project matters

+Many students, researchers, and independent builders do not have access to expensive cloud AI services or high-end hardware.

+At the same time, technical documents, research papers, and reports often contain important details that can be missed by simple extraction methods.

+This project focuses on understanding how lightweight local AI systems can process these documents more effectively while remaining practical to run on everyday hardware.

 ## What This Project Does